Pop psychology sells well.

 Why It’s Pop Psychology

-Much of Angela Duckworth’s material for her concept of “grit” is based on her research at West Point.
+Much of Angela Duckworth’s material for her concept of “grit” is based on her research at West Point, where she found out that the “grittiest” cadets were the most likely to get through the course.

-How more likely?
+How much more likely?

 98% of the grittiest cadets made it through the extremely physically and mentally demanding tests (Duckworth stressed how tough it is).